callistachang/ValueBasedPricingProgram/README.md

 Then, you may access the website at `127.0.0.1:8000`.

+## Pogs

-The website is currently deployed to http://bosch-ml.herokuapp.com/.
+The website is currently deployed to http://boschml.azurewebsites.net/.

+(How it was deployed: https://stories.mlh.io/deploying-a-basic-django-app-using-azure-app-services-71ec3b21db08)

+On any push to the main branch, the website will build and redeploy itself.